-The total value of impairments for the financial year in respect of council dwellings and other property within the HRA is £16.053m (£171.095m in 2010/11).
+The total value of impairments and downward revaluations for the financial year in respect of Council dwellings and other property within the HRA is £16.315m (£16.053m in 2011/12).
+This figure includes £5.495m (£5.973m 2011/12) of impairments which relates to capital spend on Housing Assets that does not enhance the value of the asset but does however extend their useful life.